La Union: Barangays

 La Union consists of 576 barangays, which are spread across its 19 municipalities and 1 city.
 According to the 2020 census, the barangay with the highest population is Sevilla, located in the City of San Fernando, boasting a population of 11,316.
 When cities are not taken into account, Central East (Poblacion) in the municipality of Bauang ranks as the most populous barangay, with 4,249 residents.
 In contrast, Caggao in Bangar has the smallest population, totaling just 192 inhabitants.

+Conservation

+Protected areas

+The Philippines' National Integrated Protected Areas System identifies three protected areas in the province of La Union.
+These are: